Arun-Singh-Chauhan-09/m606-fraud-detection-pipeline/README.md

 ---

 ## What this project is about
 Credit card fraud is a real problem — globally, losses topped $33 billion in 2023.
-This project builds a full machine learning pipeline to automatically detect fraudulent transactions from a highly imbalanced dataset (only 0.17% of transactions are fraud).
-Because of that imbalance, I focused on F1-Score and PR-AUC rather than accuracy, which would be misleading here.
+This project builds a full machine learning pipeline to automatically detect fraudulent transactions from a highly imbalanced dataset where only 0.17% of transactions are actually fraud.
+Because of that extreme imbalance, I focused on F1-Score and PR-AUC throughout rather than accuracy, which would be completely misleading here.

 ## Dataset
 - **Source:** [Kaggle — Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)